Convert Square inches per second to Square feet per second

 When do you need to convert between Square inches per second and Square feet per second?

-An imperial unit of kinematic viscosity used in US fluid-mechanics textbooks and petroleum engineering.
+An imperial unit of kinematic viscosity equal to ≈ 0.
 Square inch per second and Square foot per second are both kinematic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.